empathy-mp3/ENDLESS-TOWERS/PASTE.md

 `send out 2 major and minor shop items` (5 cost, 1 hour) ~ 2 in stock
 `obtain 2 Vault Keys` (5 cost, 4 hour) ~ 2 in stock
-`send out 6 filler items and 2 traps` (3 cost) ~ 3 in stock
+`send out 7 filler items and 2 traps` (3 cost) ~ 3 in stock
-`replenish half (rounded down) of missing lives` (4 cost, 8 hours) ~ 1 in stock `open two vault lockers with unknown contents` (3 cost) ~ 2 in stock `one random slot does not lower the amount of lives when they send a death` (4 cost) ~ 1 in stock (lasts for 24 hours) `a specific enemy of your choice does not lower the amount of lives when it is the cause of death` (4 cost) ~ 1 in stock `upon the run ending, instead it continues with half (rounded down) of max lives` (22 cost) ~ 1 in stock `1% hint cost` (9 cost) ~ 1 in stock
+`replenish half (rounded down) of missing lives` (4 cost, 8 hours) ~ 1 in stock `open two vault lockers with unknown contents` (3 cost) ~ 2 in stock `one random slot does not lower the amount of lives when they send a death` (6 cost) ~ 1 in stock `a specific enemy of your choice does not lower the amount of lives when it is the cause of death` (2 cost) ~ 1 in stock `upon the run ending, instead it continues with half (rounded down) of max lives` (22 cost) ~ 1 in stock `1% hint cost` (9 cost) ~ 1 in stock